IntersectMBO/cardano-updates/blog/2022-11-04-open-source.md

 Christian Taylor carried recently a detailed analysis of our open-source repositories.
-He collected many interesting metrics.
-It allows us to see where we need to improve as an open-source project to make the Cardano project and many smaller related libraries which we maintain be more open and available for open-source contributors.
+He collected many interesting metrics, which allows us to see where we need to improve as an open-source project to make the Cardano project and many smaller related libraries which we maintain be more open and available for open-source contributors.